isolver/ECEM13_PyET/source/content/iohub.rst

 Starting the ioHub Server Process
 ------------------------------------

-There are two ways to create a psychopy experiment which uses the iohub process.
+There are two ways to create a PsychoPy experiment which uses the iohub process.
 Both menthods ultimately give you access to an instance of the
 `ioHubConnection Class <http://www.isolver-solutions.com/iohubdocs/iohub/api_and_manual/iohub_process/getting_connected.html#the-iohubconnection-class>`_
 for communication and control of the iohub server:

 1. Use the `psychopy.iohub.launchHubServer() <http://www.isolver-solutions.com/iohubdocs/iohub/api_and_manual/iohub_process/launchHubServer.html#the-launchhubserver-function>`_ function.
-2. Use the `psychopy.iohub.client.ioHubExperimentRuntime <http://www.isolver-solutions.com/iohubdocs/iohub/api_and_manual/iohub_process/ioHubExperimentRuntime.html#the-iohubexperimentruntime-class>`_, implementing the classes run() method for your experiment's starting python code.
+2. Use the `psychopy.iohub.client.ioHubExperimentRuntime <http://www.isolver-solutions.com/iohubdocs/iohub/api_and_manual/iohub_process/ioHubExperimentRuntime.html#the-iohubexperimentruntime-class>`_, implementing the class's run() method for your experiment's starting python code.

-Each approach has +'s and -'s:
+Each approach has pros and cons:

 - Using launchHubServer is quicker when creating an experiment that uses simple devices like the mouse and keyboard.
 - When using more advanced devices like an eye tracker, using the ioHubExperimentRuntime approach quickly becomes easier to manage, and makes the python code independent of device implementation being used.
 When using this approach, an understand of the simple file structure expected by the ioHubExperimentRuntime is needed.